plockc/pi-infra/README-gateway.md

 ## Executing this script

-Install rundoc, extract the script embedded in this README, the run it
+Install rundoc, execute rundoc to extract the script embedded in this README, edit configuration in vars.sh, the run the gateway install script.

 ```usage
 pip3 install rundoc